golemfactory/golem-docs/src/markdoc/partials/customPages/default-values.md

 Sets the maximum number of tasks that can be executed concurrently when the TaskExecutor processes tasks from a list (refer to `map()` and `forEach()` methods).
 {% /defaultvalue %}

+{% defaultvalue title="activityPreparingTimeout" defaultValue="5 * 60 * 1000" %}
+Timeout for activity preparation, which includes the creation and deployment commands, in ms.
+{% /defaultvalue %}

+{% defaultvalue title="activityExecuteTimeout" defaultValue="5*60*1000" %}
+Sets the maximum execution time for a script, either a single command or a batch, in ms.
+{% /defaultvalue %}

 ## PaymentOptions

 {% defaultvalue title="network" defaultValue="goerli" %}